Abandoned House Great Blasket Island

 An Aer Lingus plane over the cliffs in Ireland.
 Photo courtesy of Aer Lingus.

-For residents living in other parts of Canada, you can get flights from Calgary, Edmonton, Halifax, Montreal, Ottawa, Vancouver, and Winnipeg to Dublin, all with connections on Air Canada, British Airways, and WestJet airlines.
+Residents living in other parts of Canada can get flights from Calgary, Edmonton, Halifax, Ottawa, and Winnipeg to Dublin, all with connections on Air Canada, British Airways, and WestJet airlines.

 There are many options for European travelers, including all of the major ones like Air France, Alitalia, British Airways, KLM, Iberia, Lufthansa, and more.